ajinsunny/fms-frontend/README.md

-# Fleet Management System 🚗
+# FleetsVantage 🚗

+# We are in the process of migrating to [FleetsVantage](https://github.com/FleetsVantage/fms-software)

 [FMS Frontend](https://main.d2tmvp8ck6o5qe.amplifyapp.com/)